Surrender at Perevolochna

 The surrender at Perevolochna was the capitulation of almost the entire Swedish army on 30 June 1709 (O.S.) / 1 July 1709 (Swedish calendar) / 11 July 1709 (N.S.).
-It signified the annihilation of the once formidable Swedish army after the defeat at Battle of Poltava, and paved the way for the eventual Russian victory in the Great Northern War.
+It signified the virtual annihilation of the once formidable Swedish army after the defeat at Battle of Poltava, and paved the way for the eventual Russian victory in the Great Northern War.
 After the Battle of Poltava, Charles XII escaped to Moldavia, a vassal state of the Ottoman Empire.

 Background

 Leaving Pushkaryovka around 7 PM on the 28th, the same day as their defeat, the remnants of the Swedish army head south following the west bank of the river Vorskla to the river Dnieper, reaching Stari Sanzhary 20 km to the south where the baggage wagons stopped until dawn while the artillery, treasure-wagons and troops continue on to Novi Sanzhary.
 The artillery reached Novi Sanzhary after midnight, Charles XII at 1:30 AM, and the troops at dawn.
 The Tsar Peter the Great sent Prince Golitzin's Semyonovskiy Regiment and Christian Felix Bauer's ten regiments of dragoons in pursuit.

 The march resumed by 7 AM on the 29th, heading for Bjeliki, and Major-General Meijerfeldt is sent back to negotiate with the Tsar.
 The convoy linked up with Lt.
 Col. Silfverhielm's 500 men at Kobeliaky in the late afternoon.
 On 30 June, the convoy reached Tashtayka on the Dnieper where Axel Gyllenkrok had been sent earlier to prepare a crossing.
 However, Gyllenkrok wanted Charles to stop at Kishenka, and decide if they should cross the Vorskla at the ford and head into the Crimea, or head further south and attempt a crossing of the Dnieper into Turkey.
 Now the Swedes found the Dnieper river broad and swift, with few materials with which to build boats or a bridge.
 Ivan Mazepa and his men along with Silfverhielm's men crossed on the few boats available.
 Efforts to swim across ended in drowning for men and horse alike.

 The Swedish command convinced Charles to save himself by crossing the Dnieper and heading for Ochakov, while the army, led by Lewenhaupt, would cross the Vorskla into the Crimea.
 About 3,000 crossed that day and night with the king, mostly officers and members of the royal household.